 - API.
 The abbreviation stands for Application Programming Interface which allows developers to use ready-made pieces of code to build an application.
 In the case of developing a travel app, you can get access to weather data, city maps, information on different establishments, and so on.

 - Augmented Reality.
-This feature is among the expensive, it’s not mandatory, so we didn’t mention it in the previous section.
-However, augmented reality significantly improves travel app market:
+This feature is among the expensive options, it’s not mandatory, so we didn’t mention it in the previous section.
+However, augmented reality significantly improves the travel app market:

 - AR applications are able to translate street signs, restaurant menus, train schedules, newspaper headlines, etc.